Shelburne Falls Trolley Museum

 The frame and underbody of the car seem to have survived well.
 K Buffum photo

 In late 2023, we moved a pair of trucks from Seashore to SFTM.
 These are not the original trucks but are similar models, also donated by Seashore.
 The trucks came from underneath a snow sweeper that was at Illinois Railway Museum.
-We are starting our project by overhauling the trucks.
-Then we will send the trucks back up to Seashore, jack up the "Berkshire Hills" and put the trucks under her so we can roll her onto a road trailer for the move the SFTM.
-We are in the process of extending our two-stall Car Barn so we can untarp the car and keep her under cover.
+In 2024 we substantially overhauled the trucks enough to let the "Berkshire Hills" be movable (not under her own power) again.
+Here are some pictures of the truck overhaul.

 January 2024.